-GEYSERS AND SOLAR PANELS OR SIMILAR INFRASTRUCTURE AFFIXED TO THE ROOF OF A BUILDING
+GEYSERS AND SOLAR PANELS OR SIMILAR INFRASTRUCTURE AFFIXED TO A BUILDING

-32. Any external geysers and associated equipment or solar panels or similar infrastructure affixed to the roof of a building may not at any point be more than 1.5 metres above the roof surface, measured perpendicularly from that surface.
+32. Any external geysers and associated equipment or solar panels or similar infrastructure affixed to a building may not at any point be more than 1.5 metres above the height of that building, measured perpendicularly from that surface.
+The erection of solar panels for private use and which does not constitute a renewable energy structure, shall be permitted in all instances.